 Denia, a small yet delightful town, is known to be one of the most attractive destinations at the Costa Blanca.
 Placed midway between Valencia and Alicante, this town holds many charms which include a sophisticated infrastructure, an active marina and a comfortable, nature-friendly environment in its surroundings.
 A place where you find beautiful sand beaches stretch out to the sea at one end, and incredible historical value of old artistic heritage at the other.
 Denia is well favoured by people who are looking for a memorable holiday experience at the Costa Blanca.

-Why should people stay in Denia during the winter?
+Why should people stay in Denia during the fall, winter, or spring?

 Denia is an ideal location for snowbirds, mainly because it is a climate-friendly zone.
 Among all other towns at the Costa Blanca, Denia is considered as the most festive and lively, even in winters.
 There is something new and different hidden at every corner.
 The historical whereabouts of the small town and seasonal festivals leave everyone pleasantly surprised.
 You have a wide variety of places to visit and see as the town doesn't sleep.
 Many visitors like spending a peaceful holiday at Denia which is no less than a luxury with the sun shining bright throughout the winter season.

 Denia experiences typical Mediterranean weather with mild temperatures in the winter.
 The place almost never sees extreme temperates.
-Often the winter temperature reaches 20 meter (66 feet).
+Often the winter temperature reaches 20°C (68°F).
 Most days will be sunny or partly sunny.
-The World Health Organization ranked Denia’s Climate among the most equitable ones in the world in 1986.
+The World Health Organization ranked Denia's Climate among the most equitable ones in the world in 1986.

 For more climate information visit Meteoblue